 Additionally, as part of this engagement, the Company may pay acquisition fees to NexCore for sourcing deals and such fees are at market rate and no more than what the Company would have to pay to a third party to source deals.
-The Company paid approximately \$48.0 thousand and \$0.1 million, respectively, in acquisition fees to Nexcore during the three and six months ended June 30, 2021.
+The Company paid approximately \$48.0 thousand and \$0.1 million, respectively, in acquisition fees to NexCore during the three and six months ended June 30, 2021.
 The Company did not pay any acquisition fees to NexCore during the three and six months ended June 30, 2020.
-The Company may also enter into joint ventures with NexCore, and pursuant to the terms of the joint venture agreements, NexCore may receive a promote from the joint venture.
-The Company entered in two joint venture arrangements with NexCore during the three and six months ended June 30, 2021 and have not incurred any promote payments.
-The Company did not enter into any joint venture arrangements with NexCore during the three and six months ended June 30, 2020.
+The Company may also enter into joint ventures with NexCore, and pursuant to the terms of the joint venture agreements, NexCore during the three and six months ender a market arrangements with NexCore during the three and six months ender any promote payments.
+The Company did not enter into any joint venture arrangements with NexCore during the three and six months ender any promote payments.
+The Company did not enter into any joint venture arrangements with NexCore during the three and six months ender any promote payments.
+The Company did not enter into any joint venture arrangements with NexCore during the three and six months ender any promote payments.
+The Company did not enter into any joint venture arrangements with NexCore during the three and six months ender any promote payments.

 In addition, Nuveen Securities, LLC (the "Dealer Manager") serves as the dealer manager for the Initial Public Offering and Follow-on Public Offering (together, the "Offerings").
-The Dealer Manager is a registered broker-dealer affiliated with the Advisor.
+The Dealer Manager is a registered brokerdealer affiliated with the Advisor.
 The Company's obligations under the Dealer Manager Agreement to pay stockholder servicing fees with respect to the Class T, Class S and Class D shares distributed in the Offerings shall survive until such shares are no longer outstanding or converted into Class I shares.
 As of June 30, 2021, the Company accrued approximately \$11.2 million of stockholder servicing fees with respect to the outstanding Class T, Class S and Class D common shares.